Jean Segura Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.61 team ERA ranks 24th among all MLB pitching staffs.
+- The Nationals have a 4.63 team ERA that ranks 25th across all league pitching staffs.

-- Nationals pitchers combine to give up the fifth-most home runs in baseball (92 total, 1.4 per game).
+- Nationals pitchers combine to rank 25th in baseball in home runs allowed (93 total, 1.4 per game).

-- In his most recent time out on Sunday, the righty tossed five innings against the Atlanta Braves, allowing two earned runs while surrendering seven hits.
+- The right-hander last appeared on Tuesday, June 6 against the Arizona Diamondbacks, when he threw four innings, allowing four earned runs while giving up five hits.

-- The 31-year-old has a 4.11 ERA and 7.1 strikeouts per nine innings across 13 games this season, while allowing a batting average of .264 to opposing hitters.
+- In seven games this season, the 26-year-old has amassed a 6.10 ERA and 6.7 strikeouts per nine innings, while allowing a batting average of .267 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.